canonical/ubuntu-core-docs/en/guides/intro/security.md

 # Security and sandboxing

-Snap packages run confined under a restrictive security sandbox by default.
+Without providing custom flags at installation, snaps run confined under a restrictive security sandbox.
 The security policies and store policies work together to allow developers to quickly update their applications and to provide safety to end users.

 This document describes the sandbox and how to configure and work with the security policies for snap packages.